ICI3D/ICI3D.github.io/mmed/index.md

 ## Course fees

-The course registration fee is to be determined.
-The registration fee includes room and board for the duration of the Clinic, as well as course materials.
+The course registration fee is ZAR 40,000.
+The registration fee includes room and board for the duration of the Clinic, as well as all course materials and activities.
 A small number of full and partial scholarships are available.
 Participants are responsible for covering their own travel expenses (including visa fees, where applicable).
 Instructions for paying the course fee will be made available to successful applicants.

 ## Schedule